jenzie/pac-man/features.md

 Version v0.0
 ============

-* Pacman can move in all four directions.
+* Pac-man can move in all four directions.
 * Movement is constrained within a bounded box that is the size of the screen.

 Version v0.1
-* Walls confine the movement of Pacman.
+* Walls confine the movement of Pac-man.

 Version v0.2